 People Know When You Defriend

 You hear it all the time in friendly conversation.
 "She defriended me" or "I used to be that guy's friend on Facebook.
 I wonder if he unfriended me."
 Then there's the awkwardness of meeting the person you unfriended face-to-face.
 There's that quiet tension.
-Thoughts race - "Does he know I unfriended him?
-Is he still using Facebook?
-Geez, I hope I never need him for anything."
+You're thinking - "Does he know I unfriended him?" and he's thinking "Hmmmm.
+He unfriended me."

-If you don't like seeing someone's posts in your newsfeed, hide them.
+If you don't like seeing someone's posts in your newsfeed, hide the person.
 They'll never know.
-If you want to know what they're posting, visit their walls or unhide them.
+It's just like they're not there, and later you can undo that action if you change your mind.
 There's no cost.